 Seated Garudasana or Eagle Pose

 Seated Eagle Pose is an excellent way to stretch your legs and hips, strengthen your core and correct your posture.
-It is great to relieve stress in your neck or head muscles especially from long hours of sitting in front of the gadgets.
+It is great to relieve stress in your neck or head muscles, especially from long hours of sitting in front of the gadgets.
 This beginner-friendly yoga pose can be done standing as well.
 Make sure to hold your breath for a few seconds before releasing the pose.

 Dandayamana Bharmanasana or Balancing Table Pose

-Balancing Table Pose pairs rhythmic movement with stretching to gently improve balance in each side of the body.
+Balancing Table Pose pairs rhythmic movement with stretching to gently improve balance on each side of the body.
 This beginner-friendly yoga pose helps build core muscles, improve memory and focus, relieves fatigue, lengthens the spine and improves mindfulness.
 Make sure to gently flow between the poses on each side.

 Trikonasana or Triangle Pose

-Trikonasana or Triangle Pose helps open the chest cavity and opens up the throat as well as heart chakras.
+The Triangle Pose helps open the chest cavity and opens up the throat as well as heart chakras.
 It is a great pose to enhance physical and mental equilibrium while strengthening upper as well as lower body muscles such as legs, knees, chest, shoulders, arms, spine, calves and hamstrings.
 The pose helps alleviate stress, symptoms of menopause, neck pain, sciatica and anxiety.
 Make sure to keep the eyes open to stay balanced throughout the pose.